banana-pancakes/school-api/README.md

 # school-api
-Simple API that simulates a higher education school system
+Simple API that simulates a higher education school system.